wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-devquickstarts-cordova.md

     - The name of the application will describe your application to end-users
     -	The “Redirect URI” is the URI used to return tokens to your app.
 Enter `http://MyDirectorySearcherApp`.

-Once you’ve completed registration, AAD will assign your app a unique client identifier.
-You’ll need this value in the next sections: you can find it in the Configure tab of the newly created app.
+Once you've completed registration, AAD will assign your app a unique client identifier.
+You'll need this value in the next sections: you can find it in the Configure tab of the newly created app.

 ## *2. Clone the repositories required for the tutorial*